acmailer/acmailer/docs/pre-configuring-emails.md

 # Pre-configuring emails

 It is very likely that some of the emails of your system have always the same structure.
-It is possible to preconfigure those emails, so that you can then reference to them by their name.
+AcMailer allows you to pre-configure those emails, so that you can then reference to them by their name.

 Pre-configured emails have to be defined under the `acmailer_options.emails` configuration entry.

 ```php
 <?php

 declare(strict_types=1);

 return [